vmleon/oracle-atp-da/next/README.md

 ![Always Free Database Details Paid](../images/always_free_upgrade_confirmation_paid.png)

+## It works

-## I hope this lab has been useful for you to Updgrade to a subsciption model!
+You have learnd how to Updgrade your Always Free Account to a subsciption model!

 ---